 Now, this was a really stupid incident that probably shouldn’t have bothered me, but it did.
 And you know what?
 I didn’t get my ears pierced because I was so self-conscious about them and I thought earrings would draw more attention to their weird size.

 Would you like to know how long it took me to get over that?
 EIGHT YEARS.
 Unfortunately, I’m not kidding.

 I attended a Christian university.
 Among the freshmen, perhaps the most infamous course was “women’s evangelism.”
 I personally did not take this course, but one of my friends did.
 And it drove her insane.

 “I am a BEAUTIFUL creation of GOD!” she told me in a sing-song tone.
 “We have to say that at the beginning of every class.
 Just ugh.”

 After a while, my friend started saying “I am a depraved wretch saved only by the grace of God.”
-(She’s a rebel like that).

 While I dodged the bullet of taking that particular class, the ideas presented are fairly common in Christian culture.

 Every woman who regularly attends church has heard those two things approximately 872439 times.
 And if they’re like me, they tuned out on the subject around age 14.

 Compared to Who? by Heather Creekmore takes a different approach to these issues.
 Instead of telling the reader that she just needs more self-esteem, she deals with the root cause of body image issues: idolatry.